-To set minutes: Press ((v) or (v) - each press changes the time by 1 minute.
+To set minutes: Press or - each press changes the time by 1 minute.

-Press the $\overline{\times}$ pad again to continue to the filter cycle programming mode (see below)
+Press the $\times$ pad again to continue to the filter cycle programming mode (see below) OR Press the pad to exit programming mode.

-OR

-Press the pad to exit programming mode.

 During normal operation, pressing the pad will display the current time for 3 seconds.